ChimeHQ/Extendable/README.md

 </div>

 # Extendable
-A set of utilities for more pleasant work with ExtensionKit
+A set of utilities for more pleasant work with [ExtensionKit](https://developer.apple.com/documentation/extensionkit).

+ExtensionKit and ExtensionFoundation provide a system for inter-app communcation and operation.
+They are very cool!
+For a long time, these frameworks were only functional on macOS, but it looks like they are now supported on other Apple platforms, including iOS.
+Pretty much everything here has only been tested on macOS, but I'll get to it!

+The package is split into two parts.
+Most of the interesting stuff is on the extension-side.
+But, there are some handy things for hosting extensions as well.

 ## Installation